adamabdelhamed/klooie/src/klooie/klooie/Controls/ReadmeTemplate.md

 //#ListViewerSample

+## Dropdown

+A dropdown lets the user pick from a set of choices.

+//#DropdownSample

 ## MinimumSizeShield

 Sometimes you only want the user to see a control if it has enough space to display properly.
 A MinimumSizeShield is helpful in these cases.